After Hillary Clinton put a spotlight on Alicia Machado's strife with Trump, the 39-year-old's dirty laundry spilled out into public.

 He's an alpha male.

-Now, in this case, that's what the Clintons want, because they know how that looks on TV.
+Now, in this case, that's what the Clintons want because they know how that looks on TV.

-As I say, Tim Kane proved it.
+As I say, Tim Kaine proved it.

 Dana Perino.